 Within Phnom Penh the Royal Palace, Wat Phnom, riverside precinct with restaurants, Tuol Seng prison and killing fields are a little less light hearted but thoroughly insightful and worth a days visit.
 There a lot of NGO run cafés worth a visit too, they sell locally made stock which is well worth buying to support them.
 Market wise the New market ("Psar Thmey"), russian market and orussey market are all worth a visit.
 Nearby the Psar Thmey is the Sorya shopping centre which is also quite good, sells a lot of goods and is the closest to a western shopping centre I've seen in Cambodia.

-Hope that helps! over 5 years agoAnswered by Tristan via WorldNomads.com
+Hope that helps! almost 6 years agoAnswered by Tristan via WorldNomads.com